cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

     development headers, required to allow Cyrus IMAP to use it as the backend for its databases.
 Configure option: ``--with-pgsql``."

-CalDAV, CardDAV, or JMAP (httpd sybsystem)
+CalDAV, CardDAV, or JMAP (httpd subsystem)
 ##########################################

 .. csv-table::